What’s One Mile Near Me?

 Getting out and walking can be just as simple as running your errands.
 And most errands can be done within a mile of your home.
 Why not walk?

-Walking should be an every day activity that easily fits into our busy lives.
-One way to do this is by looking at what’s nearby.
+Walking should be an every day activity that easily fits into your busy life.
+One way to do this is by looking at what’s nearby with 1 mile.
 Most of our daily life revolves around a small circumference around our home.
 Within that circumference, there’s lots of walking to be had.
-Taking advantage of what’s at hand can help people integrate more walking and more movement into their lives.
+Taking advantage of what’s at hand can help you integrate more walking and more movement into your life.

-Thus, I throw up the 1-mile radius walking challenge.
+Thus, I throw up the 1-mile radius walking challenge, below.

 The hip bone’s connected to the leg bone…and amazingly, our bodies walk.
 Sadly, though, many of us have lost touch with this natural movement, and we are quick to jump into cars or other transport to get to the simplest of places that are the closest to our homes.